 Sometimes, for a variety of reasons, there will be a spike in the number of BTC transactions that are waiting to be confirmed.
 That will cause a delay in confirmation times, and increases the price of fees required for a transaction to be included in a block.
-You can see the current number of unconfirmed transactions here: https://blockchain.info/charts/mempool-count?timespan=1week.
+You can see the current number of unconfirmed transactions here: https://www.blockchain.com/charts/mempool-count?timespan=1week.

-Once it is broadcast, a transaction is stored by thousands of nodes all around the world, so it can't be canceled.
-Eventually it will either confirm, or it will be rejected and the coins will return to your address like it was never sent.
+Once it is broadcast, a transaction is stored by thousands of nodes all around the world, so it can't be cancelled.
+Eventually, it will either confirm, or it will be rejected after long enough unconfirmed.
+After 2 weeks unconfirmed, select "... / Resynchronize" in the wallet.
+If the transaction was rejected by the servers, the transaction will disappear and the coins will return to your address like they were never sent.
+If the transaction is still visible, try again the next day.
 Read more about cancelling or accelerating transactions here.

-To make sure that your transaction confirms more quickly, you will need to send the transaction with an appropriate fee.
+To increase the chances of your transactions confirming more quickly, you will need to send the transaction with an appropriate fee.
 In Coinomi you can manually choose how much you pay in fees.
-The transaction fees (default or custom) go to the miners of each coin and not Coinomi.
-There are 3 predefined settings for Bitcoin (default/ normal / low).
-You are also free to enter any amount you wish in "... / Settings / Transaction fees", and apply use value by selecting the option "default" when sending.
+The transaction fees go to the miners of each coin and not Coinomi.
+There are 3 predefined settings for Bitcoin (high / normal / low priority) which are automatically adjusted according to the network usage.

 Note on EXCHANGES from BTC:

 Please consider increasing your fees when performing exchanges via our in-app exchange providers Coinswitch and Changelly.
 The timeout limits of those exchanges might be reached if the BTC transaction was sent with low fees and does not confirm within a certain number of minutes or hours.
 In this case, please open a ticket with the exchange's support and provide them with your transaction ID and a BTC refund address of your choice.